Mastery learning: History

 Also in the 1960s, Fred S. Keller was collaborating with colleagues developing his own instructional methods of Mastery Learning.
 Keller's strategies were based on the ideas of reinforcement as seen in operant conditioning theories.
 Keller formally introduced his teaching method, Personalized System of Instruction (PSI) - sometimes referred to as Keller Plan), in his 1967 paper, "Engineering personalized instruction in the classroom".
+In this plan, Keller expands on how each student progresses at their own pace with no risk of complete failure, since they can retake the assessments until they have achieved full mastery.
+Keller's version of Mastery Learning led to 90% of the students tested to state that they learn more, they have more fun while learning, and they have a greater sense of accomplishment, even though they had to work harder.

 From the late 1960s to the early 1980s, there was a surge of research on both Keller's and Bloom's instruction methods.
 Most of these studies showed that mastery learning has a positive effect on achievement, for all subjects and at all levels.
 Also, mastery learning brings positive affective outcomes for both students and teachers.
 These studies also showed that there are many variables that are either affected by mastery learning or that influence it somehow: student entry variables, curriculum, type of test, pacing, level of mastery, and time.

 Despite those mostly positive research results, interest in mastery learning strategies decreased throughout the 1980s, as reflected in publication activity in professional journals and presentations at conferences.
 Many explanations were put forward to justify this decline, like alleged recalcitrance of the educational establishment to change, or the ineffective implementations of mastery learning methods, or the extra time demanded in setting up and maintaining a mastery learning course or even concerns that behavioristic-based models for teaching would conflict with the generally humanistic-oriented teachers and the surrounding culture.

 Mastery learning strategies are best represented by Bloom's Learning For Mastery (LFM) and Keller's Personalized System of Instruction (PSI).
 Bloom's approach was focused in the schoolroom, whereas Keller developed his system for higher education.
 Both have been applied in many different contexts and have been found to be very powerful methods for increasing student performance in a wide range of activities.
 Despite sharing some commonalities in terms of goals, they are built on different psychological principles.